 Look at all the wealth, the blessings that these men suddenly experienced.
 God paved the way for them to experience a banquet after all the hunger and desperation they had been experiencing.
 God wants us to experience that too!
 He doesn’t want us to sit by a gate, complaining about our lives and feeling miserable about our circumstances and all our unanswered prayers, when if we just focus our gaze on the good things in front of us, we will see just how many blessings there are for us to experience!

 I was so inspired by these men.
 They risked their lives to try something.
 I’m not saying we need to risk our lives here, but I am saying there is a benefit to risking some vulnerability and sharing what’s going on in our lives with someone other than our husband.
 To reach out to a friend.
-A Bible study leader.
-A support group in your area.
-A counselor.
-Find people, even if they’re in groups online who can relate to your journey and you can share with and encourage each other.
-And experience blessing by doing so.
+A Bible study group.
+Connections from church.
+A special needs parenting support group in your area.
+If you don’t have any of these support systems in your life, you need to find one.
+Pray for and search for a group or a friend you can be in community with and share your heart and your journey.

 We’re not meant to sit at a gate wallowing in our circumstances by ourselves.
 We’re meant to experience His provision and blessings.